 - Dish Racks: Having racks to send dishes through the machine with are essential to having a dishwasher.
 You may choose between combination, peg, sheet pan, and compartment racks.
 If you want a compartment rack, you need to decide between the 41⁄8 inch, 55⁄8 inch, or 7 inch heights.

-Dishwasher, conveyor type, high or low temperature sanitizing, single tank design, with 22" recirculating prewash, approximately (225) racks/hour capacity (0.68 gallons per rack), 25"H clearance through machine, stainless steel construction, electric or steam tank heat, prewash section has (2) upper arms, & (1) lower arm, vent fan control
+Dishwasher, conveyor type, high temperature sanitizing, single tank design, with 22" recirculating prewash, approximately (225) racks/hour capacity (0.68 gallons per rack), 25"H clearance through machine, stainless steel construction, electric tank heat, prewash section has (2) upper arms, & (1) lower arm, vent fan control

 *The warranty will not be honored for residential or non-commercial use of any Commercial Equipment.